kxcrl/ravensaga/docs/terminology.md

 You will need a **Game Master** (GM).
 A person who abides by the rules and remains entirely neutral in describing and adjudicating the game world.
 Though they carry great hope for the players at every step, they do nothing to sway fate, and allow the players to live and breathe in the game world as they will.

 You will need at least one, and maybe many more **Players**.
 They will create characters and send them off to adventure in the game world.
 Those characters may attempt any action that can be imagined, and the GM will describe the outcome of that attempt.
-Said another way, the players act and the GM reacts.
+The players act and the GM reacts.

 You will need, lastly, some dice, which use the following notation: